zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 In Studio Pro version 10.17, we introduced OQL v2.
 It is necessary to switch to OQL v2 in order to enable View entities, see [View entities](/refguide/app-settings/#enable-view-entities) app setting.

 OQL v2 syntax is not different from OQL.
 There is a few differences in handling of specific, mostly not very common cases.
-When switchihng to OQL v2, you should check if existing OQL queries in your model have any of these features.
+When switching to OQL v2, you should check if existing OQL queries in your model have any of these features.

 The following changes are included in OQL v2: